Admins of Dashlane business plans have the ability to apply settings and policies to enable or disable certain features in their Dashlane plan.

 Move company items to business space

 Forcing company items to the business space automatically triggers an enforced Space attribution for items that contain your company's domains.
-Members will not have the ability to move company items out of the business space if they are forced there by the admin.
+Members cannot move company items out of the business space if they are forced there by the admin.

-When members add an item to their Dashlane account with a company domain name as set in the Admin Console, Dashlane will automatically force that item into the business space.
+When members add an item to their Dashlane account with the company domain name as defined in the Admin Console, Dashlane will automatically force that item into the business space.

 Remove company items for revoked users